kalnajslab-org/OBC_Simulator/README.md

 This repository contains a platform-independent, Python-based simulator for the Zephyr Onboard Computer (OBC) for the CNES Strateole 2 campaign.
 This simulator adds the ability to receive and display debug messages from LASP instruments over the same serial connection as the XML-based OBC communications.

+## Dependencies

+On MacOS at least, as of *Ventura*, I have to run Python 3.10, and `brew install python-tk@3.10`.

+See *requirements.txt* for python modules.

 ## Interface

 The simulator uses the `PySimpleGUI` library to provide multiple input and output windows that allow the user to interact with the instrument under test.